austinzheng/clojure-firefly/README.md

 A lightweight personal blog and link curation engine, implemented in (surprise) Clojure.

+## Features

+- Lightweight blog
+- View a single entry, a page of entries, or an compact 'archive' list of blog entries
+- For adding, removing or editing entries, built-in blog post editor with preview functionality
+- Add tags to blog posts; click on a tag to show all posts with that tag
+- Log in as administrator to manage blog
+- Redis integration

 ## Prerequisites

 You will need [Leiningen][1] 1.7.0 or above installed.